muppet9010/Factorio-Biter-Santa/README.md

 Configurable santa status messages.

 Santa will take 60 tiles to finish landing and stopping.
-It will detroy any buildings in its landing or takeoff path.
+It will detroy any buildings in its landing path.